Tool Library Finder

 helpFrequently Asked Questions

-help_outlineWhat are the hours of operation for Central Oregon Tool Library?
+help_outlineWhat is the Central Oregon Tool Library?

-help_outlineWhere is Central Oregon Tool Library located?
+help_outlineWhere is the Central Oregon Tool Library located?

-Central Oregon Tool Library is located at 224 NE Thurston Ave, Bend, OR 97701.
+The Central Oregon Tool Library is located at 224 NE Thurston Ave, Bend, OR 97701.

-Central Oregon Tool Library is a community project that makes tools accessible to all.
-By borrowing instead of buying, they help reduce waste and costs, foster skills, and build community connections.
-They believe that access to tools shouldn't depend on income or ability.
+The goal of the Central Oregon Tool Library is to reduce waste and costs, foster skills, and build connections within the community by providing access to tools for all.

 shopping_cartShop the gear · via Amazon